 Here you can connect with the tribe and the tribe leader, who will answer questions you have and provide additional support.
 There's some valuable information in there from previous students, and activity tends to hot up when a new course starts and lots more students join.

 At the time of writing the community has 17048 members, 541 questions and 8111 posts.

 Lifebook Pros & Cons:

-- The live calls are fantastic and something you will be hard pushed to find on other digital courses.
+- The calls with Jon and Missy are fantastic and something you will be hard pushed to find on other digital courses.

-- There's lots of guidance on how to fill in your lifebook, which kickstarts your journey and prevents writer's block.
+- There's lots of guidance on how to fill in your Lifebook, which kickstarts your journey and prevents writer's block.
 I adapted Jon's statements to my own many times.

-- The Facebook group is really motivating because you can see that you aren't going through this alone and get to communicate with other members.
+- The Community area is motivating because you can see that you aren't going through this alone and get to communicate with other members.